ignite/cli/docs/guide/nameservice/02-messages.md

 - `MsgDeleteName`
 	Allow name owners to delete names that belong to them.

-Use the `starport scaffold message` command to scaffold a new Cosmos SDK message for your module.
+Use the `starport scaffold message` command to scaffold new messages for your module.

-The [`starport scaffold message`](https://docs.starport.network/cli/#starport-scaffold-message) command accepts the message name as the first argument and a list of fields for the message.
-By default, a message is scaffolded in a module with a name that matches the name of the project, in this case `nameservice`.
+- The [`starport scaffold message`](https://docs.starport.network/cli/#starport-scaffold-message) command accepts the message name as the first argument and a list of fields for the message.
+- By default, a message is scaffolded in a module with a name that matches the name of the project, in this case `nameservice`.

 ### Add the MsgBuyName Message